 - Another document is made between the same parties, for the same purpose, and has been executed and duly stamped

 - Duty of a greater value than was necessary was inadvertently paid on a document

 - Duty was inadvertently paid on a document which is not liable to any duty

-No refund can be allowed on an instrument if it has been made used of.
-An instrument is 'made used of' if any of the parties to the instrument has enforced his/her rights under the instrument or has in any way acted on the terms of the instrument.
+No refund can be allowed on an instrument if it has been made use of.
+An instrument is "made use of" if any of the parties to the instrument has enforced his/her rights under the instrument or has in any way acted on the terms of the instrument.

 Examples of this are when payment has been made, deposit has been forfeited, compensation has been obtained, possession of the property has been taken or the lease term has commenced.